#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 The Gold Coast and Brisbane experience frequent hailstorms.
 Homeowners need to understand damage levels and repair options.

 Minor damage with a few dents may only require replacing sections of your roof.
-However, extensive granule loss or multiple penetrations likely require a full re-roof.
+However, extensive granule loss or multiple penetrations likely need a full re-roof.
 A re-roof replaces all materials and is necessary when over half the roof is damaged.
 It maintains a weather-tight roof and prevents issues down the line.

 Licensed roofers can properly assess damage, both visible and unseen.
 They provide repair recommendations tailored to your home and roofing system.
 Insurance may cover varying levels of repair or upgrades depending on policy details and assessed damage.